Why you shouldn’t put a coat on your baby in the car seat. This is very unsafe. You need to remove the coat before you strap your child in.

 But it is cold!

 Yes I know it.
-Guess what, where I live it is pretty normal to dip below zero throughout much of the winter at night and we usually have some snap where we are under zero for the high even in the day for about two weeks.
+Guess what, where I live it is pretty normal to dip below zero throughout much of the winter at night and we usually have a snap where we are under zero for the high even in the day for about two weeks.
 So yes, I know what it is like to be out and about in the cold with the little ones.
 But the big coats that seem like the right thing to wear in the frigid weather are not safe in the car seat.
 So what do we real parents living in the real cold world do about it?

 Consumer Reports suggests figuring out what coats can be worn.
 You do this by putting the child in the coat, adjusting the straps, then taking the child out of the seat and out of the coat and putting the child back in the seat and see if it passes the pinch test (if you can pinch the straps, it isn’t safe).